IndianShogun1/servlet-exercises/README.md

 4. User should see a successful message on successful submission and error message unsuccessful submission.

-Include mysql dump of the database.
+Includes mysql dump of the database.